tvrenamer/tvrenamer/README.md

 Basically, it will take an ugly filename like **Lost.S06E05.DD51.720p.WEB-DL.AVC-FUSiON.mkv** and rename it to **Lost [6x05] Lighthouse.mkv**

 ## Connectivity Issues
-If you are receiving errors about "unable to connect to internet" please try the latest beta version: https://github.com/tvrenamer/tvrenamer/releases/tag/0.7b3
+If you are receiving errors about "unable to connect to internet" please try the latest beta version: https://github.com/tvrenamer/tvrenamer/releases/tag/0.7b3.
+Note that Java 8 is required: https://java.com/en/download.

 ## Features
  * Rename many different shows at once